 Spanish language instructors have specific goals:

-- To advise methodology professors during the selection of reading material in order to adequate it to student’s language proficiency
+- To advise methodology professors on selection of reading material to match student’s language proficiency

 - To assist students in the acquisition and use of technical vocabulary and language needed to conduct research, and in the integration of methodological tools with technical and theoretical concepts and the local language.
 For example, when students elaborate their interview guidelines and role-play those situations.